How Starvation Affects Mental Health: What Happens to Your Brain During an Eating Disorder

 • See alternative perspectives

-One of the most misunderstood aspects of eating disorders is that they can initially reduce emotional distress.
+One of the most misunderstood aspects of eating disorders is that behaviors may temporarily reduce distress.

 • Numb overwhelming emotions